djstory/podcasting/README.md

-- Remove unwanted portions of a tracks
-- Use Noise Gate to eliminate white noise
-- Move track regions to where you want them—go for a stairstep down formation
+- Slide track regions left to right to where they should appear—go for a stairstep down formation
-- AFTER everything is in place, create the fade-in and fade-out for music tracks
+- After everything is in place, use the volume automation tool to set volumes for particular portions and create fade in and fade out
-- Checkout the master track—it is applying compression and setting your overall volume
+  - If Automation tools are not visible, you can show them from the Mix menu at the top
+  - Make sure the blue automation button is turned on
+  - Make sure that Volume is selected from the drop down menu below
+  - Click the track audio to reveal the automation bar
+  - Drag it up and down to change overall volume on the entire track
+  - Click on the line in the specific places you want the volume to go up and down
+  - Drag the nodes up or down until you have the right volume for the each section

-### Save and Export
+### 6) Save and Export